Sinlak/powerproject/README.md

 To grant the proper privileges to pp_user (in mysql) :

-GRANT ALL PRIVILEGES ON powerproject_development.* TO 'pp_user'@'localhost' IDENTIFIED BY 'password';
+GRANT ALL PRIVILEGES ON powerproject_production.* TO 'pp_user'@'localhost' IDENTIFIED BY 'password';